 A Bill to set targets and objectives relating to water, including in relation to the ownership of water companies and to climate mitigation and adaptation; to require the Secretary of State to publish and implement a strategy for achieving those targets and objectives; to establish a Commission on Water to advise the Secretary of State on that strategy; to make provision about the powers and duties of that Commission, including a requirement to establish a Citizens’ Assembly on water ownership; and for connected purposes.

-The Water Bill would set targets for water management, including the ownership of water companies and climate-related measures.
-It would require the government to publish and implement a strategy to meet those targets and create a Commission on Water to advise on that strategy.
-The Commission would have duties and powers, including establishing a Citizens’ Assembly on water ownership to involve ordinary people in decision-making about water.
+This Water Bill aims to set clear targets for how water is managed, including rules about who owns water companies and how the country mitigates and adapts to climate change.
+It would require the government to publish and carry out a strategy to meet those targets, and create a Commission on Water to advise on the strategy.
+It also requires the Commission to establish a Citizens’ Assembly on water ownership and sets out related powers and duties along with other connected provisions.

 Generated 21 February 2026